-The Oberheiden Law Group consists of former Medicare fraud prosecutors and law enforcement personnel, as well as experienced defense attorneys, that have specific experience with hundreds, if not thousands, of ZPIC audits.
-Our combined experience of decades in charge of Medicare and Medicaid investigations helps our clients to better understand what government lawyers are looking for when reviewing health care data and ZPIC information.
+Oberheiden, P.C. consists of former Medicare fraud prosecutors and law enforcement personnel, as well as experienced defense attorneys, that have specific experience with hundreds, if not thousands, of ZPIC audits.
+Our combined experience of decades in charge of Medicare and Medicaid investigations helps our clients to better understand what government lawyers are looking for when reviewing healthcare data and ZPIC information.
 Below is our recommended ZPIC audit attorney.

 - With a profound understanding of the law and superb litigation skills, Attorney Lynette Byrd consistently finds success for her clients.
 While Attorney Byrd is a former Assistant United States Attorney, she now focuses her practice on criminal and civil litigation, Medicare and insurance audits, and general advice and counseling for those with questions pertaining to healthcare law.